The Scots Kirk, Paris: Three church buildings on the same site

 The first church building had been erected by the American Episcopalian parish of the Holy Trinity between 1863 and 1864, who then moved to their new church in 1885.
 It was because of this move to a newly built church that they decided to put on sale their old church Rue Bayard.
 This church was designed in a neo-Gothic style and could host about 400 persons.
 The recently purchased church then attracted high attendance to the services held during the Exposition Universelle of 1889.

 Following World War II (when the church was unoccupied), the lack of maintenance led to structural problems and the church had to be rebuilt in the late 1950s.
 The rebuilding work, however, proved to be unsatisfactory.
 Major structural faults were soon discovered and by the 1980s the building was again in urgent need of replacement or major repairs.
 It was decided to completely rebuild, albeit with flats above the new church building.
+The church was designed by the Scottish architect Charles MacCallum, and includes screens by the sculptor, Jacqueline Stieger.
 The current church building was opened by the then Moderator of the General Assembly, John Miller, in 2002.